Program overview

 Second year and onwards

-Second year and onwards, the curriculum is specific to Civil & Environmental Engineering, with courses in civil engineering (CIVE), geography (GEOG), mathematics (MATH), mechanical engineering (MECH), and statistics (STAT).
-The higher level CIVE courses are project-based courses, including the capstone, cross-disciplinary design project CIVE 400.
+Second year and onwards, the curriculum is specific to Civil & Environmental Engineering, with courses in civil engineering (CIVE), mathematics (MATH), and statistics (STAT).
+The CIVE courses, second year and onwards, are project-based courses, including the capstone, cross-disciplinary design project CIVE 402.

 In addition to these courses, all Civil Engineering students are required to take two complementary studies electives; these courses deal with central issues in the humanities or social sciences.
 Please consult the faculty website for a list of approved courses.